Knowledge Hub

 • A company might impose unfair terms on its suppliers or buyers, such as exclusivity

-• It may raise prices too much, or drive them down to force out competitors (think Amazon charging less than cost price for nappies, forcing out a competitor nappy business)
+• A single business may raise prices too much, or even drive them to force out competitors (think Amazon charging less than cost price for nappies, forcing out a competitor nappy business)

-Generally, to be considered ‘dominant’ in a sector, you’d have to have 50% or more of a market share, but depending on the context, this can go as low as 40%.
-If your business is guilty of abusing your market position, this can lead to fines and restrictions on your business.
+If you’re considering a merger that would give you 40% or more of the share of a given market, you should take legal advice.
+If your business is guilty of abusing your market position, this can lead to fines and restrictions on your trade.

 Integration problems and operating delays

-• Different production lines or software incompatibilities can prove costly to sort out
+• Different production lines or software incompatibilities can prove expensive to sort out

-Nokia was a runaway success in the early days of mobile phones, producing user-friendly designs that customers loved.
-In contrast, Microsoft was lagging in its development of mobile-led products and saw its acquisition of Nokia as an easy way to move seamlessly into this market.
-However, its joint project the Lumia phone failed to be the moneymaking venture that Microsoft had hoped and it lost $7.6bn from the deal.
+For example, Nokia was a runaway success in the early days of mobile phones, producing user-friendly designs that customers loved.
+In contrast, Microsoft was lagging in its development of mobile-led products and saw an easy way into the market by buying Nokia.
+However, the resulting jointly developed phone was unsuccessful and Microsoft lost $7.6bn from the deal.

-A failed M&A can often tank or slow the progress of an otherwise successful business.
-To guarantee success, you should make sure that you bake into the deal a sufficient margin of time and costs, post-transaction, to get the fit right and move the new business forward.
-Spend too much time or too little effort on integration, and you may feel the impact for a long period to come.
+For the best chance of a successful M&A, you should bake into the deal a sufficient margin of time and costs.
+Spend too much time or too little effort on integration, and you may feel the impact for a long time.

-It’s important for business owners to remain hands-on during the post-implementation phase, and not delegate too much of the spadework to managers.
-Retaining a high leadership profile is one way to avoid the culture clashes that can set in once teams merge.
+Plan to stay hands-on during the post-implementation phase, and don’t delegate too much to your team.
+Keeping a high leadership profile is one way to avoid the culture clashes that can set in once teams merge.

-Another reason that failed M&As can damage company is reputational.
+Another reason that failed M&As can cause damage is to your reputation.
 Unhappy workers and dissatisfied customers can have a negative long-term effect on productivity and sales.

 About our expert